valentinemackenzie/Russianr/README.md

 # Russian Roulette!
 Russian roulette for your computer!
-(Don't ever run this) Randomly generates a number from 1-10
+(Don't ever run this) Code Randomly generates a number from 1-10

 ⚠️ **DELETES SYSTEM32 IF GUESSED INCORRECTLY**